 This page describes helpful information for troubleshooting a Stardog Cluster.

 This guide includes information to debug issues with a Stardog Cluster.
-For this guide to be helpful it’s important to familiarize yourself with the cluster architecture and guarantees.
-For the purpose of keeping this section focused on the cluster, it does not provide an in depth discussion of troubleshooting many of the kinds of issues that can go wrong on a single Stardog server, which can also be problematic on a node in a cluster.
+For this guide to be helpful, it’s important to familiarize yourself with the cluster architecture and guarantees.
+For the purpose of keeping this section focused on the cluster, it does not provide an in-depth discussion of troubleshooting many of the issues that can go wrong on a single Stardog server, which can also be problematic on a node in a cluster.

 cluster info command:

 $ stardog-admin cluster info Coordinator: 127.0.0.1:6000 Nodes: 127.0.0.1:6002 127.0.0.1:6001

 cluster status command will also show which nodes are currently members, along with a brief overview of the server.

 If a node is no longer a member of the cluster, the first place to look is the end of the Stardog log in

 $STARDOG_HOME/stardog.log on that node.
 That will often provide clues as to why the node is no longer a member.

 The other log to check is the coordinator’s Stardog log.
 This will help you see if there are any messages about the node being expelled around the time in question.
 Those messages typically look like: